RIAEvangelist/vanilla-test/readme.md

 Provided your router and firewall are not blocking your IP/ports, you can also go to `http://[your-ip-here]:8000/` on any device including your mobile device provided it is on the same network.

+## Digital Ocean Static App

+We use the free Digital Ocean Static Apps to host a version of the local server.
+It is exactly the same as if you ran npm start on your machine.
+You can also use this like a CDN as it automatically rebuilds from main/master each time the branch is updated. [vanilla-test CDN home](https://vanilla-test-orhde.ondigitalocean.app/) : https://vanilla-test-orhde.ondigitalocean.app/

 ## Chrome Screenshot
 The address url in the screenshot is outdated, see above for the actual address.